Frijol/climate-change/GLOSSARY.md

 ## NSPS
 new source performance standard, a regulatory emissions standard on new power plants

+## nuclear battery
+a small, modular, no-maintenance nuclear plant- often manufactured remotely, shipped, assembled on site, and buried for 3-4 years at a time while in operation [Muller, 186][Muller]

 ## ocean acidification
 the reduction of alkalinity in the world's oceans through absorption of human-produced carbon dioxide from preindustrial levels of 8.2 to a projected 7.8 by 2100